3D cell culturing by magnetic levitation

 3D cell culture grown with MLM.
 Human Glioblastoma (HGBM) cells (indicated by the lower arrow) treated with magnetic nanoparticles were held at the air-medium interface by the magnetic field created by the magnet attached to the top of the first tissue culture plate.
 This image was taken after 48 hours of culturing.

 The Magnetic Levitation Method (MLM) is a technique for growing 3D cell cultures.
 In this approach, cells are treated with magnetic nanoparticles and exposed to spatially varying magnetic fields produced by neodymium magnetic drivers.
 The process causes cells to levitate to the air-liquid interface within a standard petri dish.
 The magnetic nanoparticle assemblies consist of magnetic iron oxide nanoparticles, gold nanoparticles, and cell-adhesive peptide sequences.

 This method can be applied to cultures with five hundred to millions of cells and is adaptable for use in single-dish systems as well as high-throughput, low-volume systems.
-Additionally, magnetized cells can be utilized as building blocks for magnetic 3D bioprinting.
+Magnetized cells can also be used as building blocks for magnetic 3D bioprinting.